Muir Woods National Monument

 Duration: 1 hour

 Begin the hike at the Visitor Center.
 Walk up the Redwood Creek Trail boardwalk past Founders Grove and Bridge 2.
-When reaching Bridge 3, cross over the creek and reverse your direction on the Bohemian Grove trail.
+When you reach Bridge 3, cross over the creek and reverse your direction on the Bohemian Grove trail.
 On your way back, enjoy some of the tallest trees in the park (including a 258-foot tall Coast Redwood in the Bohemian Grove) interspersed with younger redwoods.

 Bridge 4 Loop